bioengstrom/tnm089--panorama-project/README.md

 There are **three parts** of the project:

-- The original stitcher, found in the folder *stitcher_python*
+- The original stitcher, found in the folder *stitcher_python*.
-- The stitcher for evaluating blending methods, found in the folder *stitcher_cpp*
+- The stitcher for evaluating blending methods, found in the folder *stitcher_cpp*.
-- A **non-working** multiband blender, which is found in the folder *blenders_cpp*
+- A **non-working** multiband blender, which is found in the folder *blenders_cpp*.
+These blenders are not used by *stitcher_cpp*.